benliao1/HV-Enclosure/docs/all_boms.md

 ## Entire Enclosure

 The following is a list of BOMs to make one high voltage enclosure.
-There may be some small items missing, as I (Ben) did not ever order everything all at once to make the enclosure... please update this if necessary!
+There may be some small items missing, especially in the order for McMaster, since I (Ben) did not ever order everything all at once to make the enclosure... please update this if necessary!
+I tried my best to make it as accurate as possible by reading receipts, but I may have missed a couple things or miscounted how many I used.

 ### JLCPCB